animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 WorkflowForge 2.0 shipped from my laptop. `dotnet pack`, `dotnet nuget push`, done.
 Thirteen packages on NuGet.org, no CI to speak of.

-For the 2.1 release -- sixty issues on a feature branch, thirteen packages targeting .NET Framework 4.8, .NET 8.0, and .NET 10.0 -- I wanted to do it properly.
+For the 2.1 release (sixty issues on a feature branch, thirteen packages targeting .NET Framework 4.8, .NET 8.0, and .NET 10.0), I wanted to do it properly.
 Static analysis.
 Automated testing across all three frameworks.
 Supply chain attestation.
 A software bill of materials.
 Gated publish with human approval.

-This post covers every piece of infrastructure that went into that transition.
-Not a changelog, not a feature announcement -- just the tooling, the configuration, and the places where things broke in ways I did not expect.
+What follows is every piece of infrastructure that went into that transition.
+Not a changelog, not a feature announcement.
+Just the tooling, the configuration, and the places where things broke in ways I did not expect.
+Some of those breaks were embarrassing.

 If you maintain a .NET open-source project and ship to NuGet, this is the checklist I wish I had before I started.